 On September 2, 2016, the Company and its wholly-owned US subsidiary entered into an option agreement to acquire a 100% interest in the 9 patented lode mineral claims located in the Rochford Mining District.
-Pursuant to the option agreement, the Company made cash payments of US\$500,000 over a three year period to the optionor and earned a 100% interest in the Standby Property.
+Pursuant to the option agreement, the Company made cash payments of US\$500,000 to the optionor and earned a 100% interest in the Standby Property.